marcoverl/CVUserGuide/source/ManagingImages.rst

 dialog box.

 ..
 WARNING ::
-    Don't delete an image if are there are virtual machines created using this image, otherwise these VMs won't be able to start if hard rebooted.
+    Don't delete an image if there are virtual machines created using this image, otherwise these VMs won't be able to start if rebooted.